 Additional Benefits of Chiropractic Care

 While studies continue to reaffirm the effectiveness of chiropractic care for back and neck pain, chiropractic is effective for other health problems as well.
-This is great news because for our soldiers, front-line and otherwise, as chronic pain can affect the entire body and it’s often just part of the job.
+This is great news for our soldiers, front-line and otherwise, as chronic pain can affect the entire body and it’s often just part of the job.
 Have you ever had to carry a 60-100lb pack every day?
 Many military personnel do, and such demands are hard on the entire body.

 Chiropractic care can be a very effective alternative to painkillers and provide real long-term relief absent of the side effects that accompany prescription drugs.
 Now that care is accessible to active duty personnel, we need to promote awareness and use among veterans and active duty members.
 Considering the dangers of painkillers, it just may save a life.